miniplane/mintree/README.md

 mintree
 =======

-A simple B+Tree implementation I wrote for the Algorythm & Data Structures course at universtiy.
+A simple B+Tree implementation I wrote for the Algorithm & Data Structures course at universtiy.

 Container.h and simpletest.C were provided with the assignment.